j4cantu4/j4cantu4/README.md

 - 👋 Hi, I’m @j4cantu4
-- 👀 I’m interested in Obsidian, Markdown, Mindmaps, knowledge, Management,
+- 👀 I’m interested in Obsidian, Markdown, Mindmaps, Knowledge, Management,
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+Python.

 <!---
 j4cantu4/j4cantu4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.